 What about California School of Law library services?

-A Westlaw account is provided to all students.
-Westlaw is a virtual library and database used by most attorneys and law firms.
-With Westlaw, students learn how to conduct legal research and have access to the most recent cases, statutes, and journal articles from around the country.
+A FastCase account is provided to all students.
+FastCase is a virtual library and database used by most attorneys and law firms.
+With FastCase, students learn how to conduct legal research and have access to the most recent cases, statutes, and journal articles from around the country.

 How do I Apply?